Pursuing a career in cybersecurity can present a rewarding challenge with the right mindset.

 r/CyberSecurityJobs for job listings and job discussions

-These are the 10 cybersecurity certifications that showed up most frequently in job listings (as of October 2022).
+These are the 8 cybersecurity certifications that showed up most frequently in job listings (as of October 2024).

 Cybersecurity threats and technologies are always changing.
 Successful cybersecurity professionals are often lifetime learners, evolving their own skills as the threat landscape evolves.

 As you look toward getting a job in cybersecurity, consider companies that invest in ongoing training.
-This could not only save you money, but also personal time.
+This could save you not only money but also personal time.
 When ongoing training is part of your role, it could be at the company’s expense and on work time.

 This is a good thing to ask when it’s your turn to ask questions during an interview, as it can demonstrate your willingness to learn.